GeorgiPetrushev/GeorgiPetrushev/README.md

 - 👋 Hi, I’m @GeorgiPetrushev
 - 👀 I’m interested in developing a new technology
-- 🌱 I’m currently learning front end web with React.js
+- 🌱 I’m currently learning front end web with React
 - 💞️ I’m looking to collaborate in future technology
 - 📫 How to reach me Email: George.Petrushev.Bell@gmail.com